 HAI has identified a path for leaders, with significant milestones along the way, and certification for those who demonstrate a particular level of proficiency.
 (This is our current structure as of March 2016 and is subject to change.)

-- Certified Presenter: may lead community events whose audience is only those who have completed a HAI Level 1 workshop.
+- Certified Presenter: may lead community events whose audience is only those who have completed a HAI Connecting in Love (Level 1) workshop.

 - Certified Mini-Workshop Leader: may lead Mini-Workshops or other introductory events where people are encountering HAI for the first time.